The Systemic Perpetuation of Sexism, Sexual Harassment and Sexual Assault

 With that company, it wasn’t isolated to just him.
 Another male employee, in his 40s, slapped me on the hip as a greeting before a meeting one day, just an inch shy of hitting me on the butt.

 In a company that only had seven female employees (out of around 40, globally), three of us were in our 20s and worked in marketing.
 During our global sales meeting, in a room of 30 people – all male, our National Sales Director (also male) introduced us and remarked, “Don’t we have the best looking marketing team?”
-Of all the things he could have said that were actually relevant… like how hard-working we were, how talented we were, how dedicated we were, he opted highlight how we looked.
+Of all the things he could have said that were actually relevant… like how hard-working we were, how talented we were, how dedicated we were, he opted highlight how we looked by parading the three of us up to the front of the room and immediately drawing attention to our bodies.
+I can’t even begin to explain how dehumanizing that is.

 I’ve also been told the same thing about cat-calling and various other forms of verbal harassment.
 “It just means you’re pretty!”
 No. It doesn’t mean I’m pretty.
 It means I’m a target, and not only are you telling me that I should just accept unwanted negative attention in the form of verbal and physical harassment, you’re telling me that I should LIKE it.
 That’s fucked up.

 Sexism is just as much a part of this issue as harassment, and it’s often what lays the foundation for harassment to occur.
 As a woman working in corporate environments like this my whole life, I’ve had to try twice as hard to be taken seriously.
 We all do.
-It’s having the salesmen in the company treat you like a secretary when you’re job is media relations.
+It’s having the salesmen in the company treat you like a secretary when your job is media relations.
 It’s owning your business and walking into a meeting with a male client with a male team member who WORKS FOR YOU, and having the client assume that the man is your boss.
 It’s having your boss brush it off when you bring up something you’re upset about because you’re female and you’re “just being emotional.”
-It’s being called “sweetie,” “honey,” and “kiddo” on a daily basis by your older male clients.
+It’s being called “sweetie,” “honey,” and “kiddo” on a daily basis by your older male clients when they would never refer to you that way if you were a male.

 One of my clients at an advertising agency I used to work at would verbally abuse me on the daily and scream at me on the phone to “get your head out of your ass,” until he looked me up on Facebook and decided I was attractive.
 My office phone rang approximately 10 seconds after accepting his friend request.
 As soon as I said, “Hello,” he said, “Why didn’t you tell me you were a looker?”
 And it was all “honey,” “sweetie,” and sunshine from there on out.
 Which to be honest, was preferable to being treated like a piece of shit on a regular basis.